 Parents are also expected to support fund raising activities and to make sure that the Cub Scout stays current on dues required to run the Den and Pack.

 Cub Scouting is full of fun activities and the kids are very active at this age.
 Rarely does a disciplinary situation rise.
 If one does, however, we ask that the Den and Pack leadership attempt to resolve the issue first.
 Parents may be asked to assist with their child if the situation requires it.

 Cursing, abusive language, or talking in an unkind way is unacceptable for parents, leaders and Cub Scouts.

 Boy Scouts of America policy states that smokers must smoke out of site of the Cub Scouts.
 In larger run events, there may be a designated smoking area.
 BSA policy also states that there will be no alcoholic beverages at any Scouting event.

-The Leadership / Committee Meeting occurson a monthly basis and is used to discuss the issues and future activities of the Pack.
-There is a need to have an assistant at every leadership position to enable representation if the person shouldering the primary role is absent for any reason.
+The Leadership / Committee Meeting occurs on a monthly basis and is used to discuss the issues and future activities of the Pack.
+There should be an assistant at every leadership position to enable representation if the person shouldering the primary role is absent for any reason.
 It is also vital for effective succession planning.
-When the Scout of a leader bridges to Boy Scouts (and as a result the leader moves on) we do not want to be left with a big hole to fill and no knowledge handoff.
+When the Scout of a leader bridges to Scouts BSA (and as a result the leader moves on) we do not want to be left with a big hole to fill and no knowledge handoff.
 In order for our Scouts to have the best experience possible, it is important for you to volunteer not only at the Den level but at the Pack level too!